Ravipal123/Clock_project/clock_project/README.md

 ## Contact
 My LinkedIn Project Link:(https://www.linkedin.com/in/ready-to-join-your-company/)

-#deploy in firebase
+## deploy in firebase
-firebase login
+-firebase login
-Run firebase init.
+-Run firebase init.
-Choose "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys".
+-Choose "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys".
-Select the Firebase project you want to deploy to.
+-Select the Firebase project you want to deploy to.
-Choose the "dist" directory (the default output directory for Vite) as the public directory.
+-Choose the "dist" directory (the default output directory for Vite) as the public directory.
-Select "No" for single-page app configuration if prompted (Vite is often used with single-page apps, but this can be configured later if needed).
+-Select "No" for single-page app configuration if prompted (Vite is often used with single-page apps, but this can be configured later if needed).
-Choose "No" for GitHub Actions setup unless you want to automate deployments via GitHub Actions.
+-Choose "No" for GitHub Actions setup unless you want to automate deployments via GitHub Actions.
-Run npm run build
+-Run npm run build
-firebase deploy
+-firebase deploy